More than just about any other type of content moving across a corporate network, video sits at the intersection between IT and the lines of business.

 By deploying a video content management system, IT can provide its line of business partners with an enterprise-wide solution for reducing training costs, boosting productivity in a global workforce, analyzing video viewing trends, retaining important organizational knowledge, and more.

 Video content management systems can help address these issues.
-First, VCMSs can use a WAN’s caching framework can substantially reduce overall bandwidth consumption.
-A Video CMS will also often utilize bitrate, frame rate, and resolution controls to adjust the video quality based on the type of device and network connection used for streaming.
+First, video CMSs can use a WAN’s caching framework can substantially reduce overall bandwidth consumption.
+A video CMS will also often utilize bitrate, frame rate, and resolution controls to adjust the video quality based on the type of device and network connection used for streaming.

 A video content management system provides organizations with the cornerstone to a complete video strategy that could save costs while improving the ability to share videos across the enterprise.